-Thailand, a backpackers paradise, whose economy reflects in its capital's name is a country I was least interested in visiting.
-Low airfares, easy connectivity, visa-on-arrival and budget travel couldn't lure me for a long time.
-I became a prisoner of my own thoughts - how can an uber popular destination have hidden attractions?
+Thailand, a backpackers paradise, whose economy reflects in its capital’s name is a country I was least interested in visiting.
+Low airfares, easy connectivity, visa-on-arrival and budget travel couldn’t lure me for a long time.
+I became a prisoner of my own thoughts – how can an uber-popular destination have hidden attractions?
 But magic is not limited to Antarctica.
 Sometimes it is right in front of your eyes.
-What you need is a curious mind and an explorer's eyes.
+What you need are a curious mind and an explorer’s eyes.

 Beyond Bangkok: 10 Hidden Attractions in Thailand for laid-back travellers that are ideal for Backpacking Thailand.

 1. Phu Kradueng National Park